fluencelabs/docs/docs/build-mvm/glossary.md

     - [Cloudless Scheduler](#cloudless-scheduler) for [Cloudless Functions](#cloudless-function) (in form of compiled [AIR](#air) files), with trigger configuration
 - [Cloudless Deployment](#cloudless-deployment) configuration (needed resources such as [effectors](#effector-module), replication factor – desired size of a [Subnet](#subnet))

-Cloudless Distributive is structured with IPLD and uploaded to the storage for future CID-addressable use.
+Cloudless Distributive is structured with [IPLD](https://ipld.io/) resulting in a unique [CID](https://docs.ipfs.tech/concepts/content-addressing/) and uploaded to network storage for future content-addressable retrieval.

 ### Cloudless Scheduler